GitMeg7/High-Low-Frequencies/README.md

 # High-Low-Frequencies

-So far, there are 2 folders: \n
+So far, there are 2 folders:
 - :file_folder: Data
 - :file_folder: Scripts